 The Post IPO Share Plans give the Supervisory Board the discretion to determine the vesting schedule of each award for the Management Board members.
 Currently, grants made to the Management Board members vest 1/3 each year from grant date over a period of 3 years.
 However, the Post IPO Share Plans give the Supervisory Board discretion to determine different vesting schedules.
-Further, the Supervisory Board may also accelerate or delay the vesting in exceptional circumstances if the scheduled vesting date would result in an earlier or greater tax liability and/or if it would eventually lead to the release of the shares (after the holding period) at a time when such delivery is restricted by law or by policy (example by dealing restrictions), securities laws or otherwise and/or if the Management Board member's ability to hold or deal in the shares acquired or the proceeds of sale of or dividends payable on such shares would be restricted or prohibited.
-The graphic below illustrates the vesting of RSUs and PSUs from grant vesting 1/3 each year over a period of 3 years.
+Further, the Supervisory Board may also accelerate or delay the vesting in exceptional circumstances if the scheduled vesting date would result in an earlier or greater tax liability and/or if it would eventually lead to the release of the shares or options

+(after the holding period) at a time when such delivery is restricted by law or by policy (example by dealing restrictions), securities laws or otherwise and/or if the Management Board member's ability to hold or deal in the shares acquired or the proceeds of sale of or dividends payable on such shares would be restricted or prohibited.
+The graphic below illustrates the vesting of grants over a period of 3 years.
-2019 2020 2021 2022

-PSU Grant 1⁄3 Vest Holding Period

-PSU Grant 1⁄3 Vest 2∕3 Vest Holding Period

-PSU Grant 1⁄3 Vest 2⁄3 Vest Vested Holding Period
+2024 2025 2026 2027 PSU / Performance Option Grant 1⁄3 Vest Holding Period PSU / Performance Option Grant 1⁄3 Vest 2 ∕3 Vest Holding Period PSU / Performance Option Grant 1⁄3 Vest 2∕3 Vest Vested Holding Period